arp242/arp242.net/_posts/static-go.md

   a `resolv.conf` (e.g. Android), but for most cases the Go library should work well.

-Your binary will no longer be statically linked if your program imports one of those two packages, either directly through a dependency.
+Your binary will not be statically linked if your program imports one of those two packages, either directly through a dependency.
 Especially the `net` one is quite common.

 You can use the `osusergo` and `netgo` build tags to skip building the cgo
 parts:

 {:class="ft-cli"}
-    $ go build -tags osusergo
+    % go build -tags osusergo
-    $ go build -tags netgo
+    % go build -tags netgo
-    $ go build -tags osusergo,netgo
+    % go build -tags osusergo,netgo

 For simple cases where you don't use any other cgo code it's probably easier to just disable cgo, since the cgo code is protected with `+build cgo`:

 {:class="ft-cli"}
-    $ CGO_ENABLED=0 go build
+    % CGO_ENABLED=0 go build

 ---